slyon/ubuntu-maintainers-handbook/Concepts.md

 There are binary and source packages, each existing in parallel namespaces.

-In practice, binary and source packages are stored together in a master directory.
+In practice, binary and source packages are stored together in one shared directory.
 Their namespaces are parallel because they have different filename endings (`.deb` for binary packages, `.dsc` for source packages).